jdrestre/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 8-concat_edges.py | 8.
 Create a new sentence: Complete this [source code](https://github.com/holbertonschool/0x00.py/blob/master/8-concat_edges.py) to print object-oriented programming with Python, followed by a new line.
 9-easter_egg.py | 9.
 Easter Egg: Python script that prints The Zen of Python, by TimPeters, followed by a new line.
 10-check_cycle.c | 10.
 Linked list cycle: function in C that checks if a singly linked list has a cycle in it.
+102-magic_calculation.py | 13.
+ByteCode -> Python #1 | Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: